HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_specification.md

 One of the primary interaction supported by this IG is submitting a GFE and receiving an AEOB in response.
 To perform this, a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) resource is constructed by the client (e.g., Billing Management Software) system.
 The response is an [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html).

-For scheduled services the submitting provider **SHALL** include the following in the[GFE  Composition]( StructureDefinition-davinci-pct-gfe-composition.html):
+For scheduled services the submitting provider **SHALL** include the following in the [GFE  Composition]( StructureDefinition-davinci-pct-gfe-composition.html):

 Service dates/time in the `Composition.extension[gfeServiceLinkingInfo].extension[plannedPeriodOfService].valueDate|valuePeriod`.
 The `Composition.extension[requestOriginationType].valueCodeableConcept` with a code representing a `scheduled-request`.